syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

     Private m_Location As String

-    'Represents a constructor to create value for merge fields.
+    'Represents a constructor to create value for merge fields

     Public Sub New(employeeId As String, employeeName As String, location As String)